Surf contests with live heat scoring

 The transformation of the ASP into the World Surf League (WSL) in 2015 marked another evolutionary leap.
 The WSL introduced enhanced live streaming, instant replay technology, and data-driven analytics that changed how surfing competitions are experienced globally.
 The judging system became more refined, with clear criteria for scoring waves based on commitment, degree of difficulty, innovation, combination, variety, speed, power, and flow.

-Surfing's inclusion in the 2020 Tokyo Olympics (held in 2021) represented the ultimate validation of competitive surfing as a world-class sport.
+Surfing's inclusion in the 2020 Tokyo Olympics (held in 2021) represented the ultimate validation of competitive surfing as a top sport.
 The Olympic debut at Tsurigasaki Beach showcased surfing to billions of viewers worldwide.
 Paris 2024 hosted Olympic surfing at the legendary Teahupo'o in Tahiti, cementing surfing's status among elite sporting disciplines.